PAG 2018 Booth

 See the Planteome web page for more information: http://planteome.org/

 The Planteome project (www.planteome.org), an international collaborative effort, is a centralized online plant informatics portal where common reference ontologies (structured, controlled vocabularies) for plants are used to annotate gene expression, traits, phenotypes, genomes, and genetic diversity, across a wide range of plant taxa.
 The species-neutral reference ontologies are mapped to species-specific controlled vocabularies to facilitate annotation of crop plant traits and phenotypes.

-In addition, the current release includes for the first time, four species-specific trait ontologies for wheat, rice, lentil and cassava, developed by the Crop Ontology (www.cropontology.org), a project of the CGIAR.
+In addition, the current release includes for the first time, eight species-specific trait ontologies for wheat, rice, lentil, cassava, maize, sweet potato, soybean and pigeon pea developed by the Crop Ontology (www.cropontology.org), a project of the CGIAR.
 These species-specific ontologies have been mapped to the relevant reference Trait Ontology terms for data integration.

 In the current release, the Planteome database includes 67,272 ontology terms with links to approximately 1.9 million (M) bioentities (data objects) including proteins, genes, RNA transcripts and gene models, germplasm, and QTLs.
 Bioentities were often annotated to more than one ontology term, resulting in approximately 17.2M annotations.
 Annotated data was sourced from 24 unique database resources and covers 86 different plant taxa.
 Functional GO annotations are available for 62 species, which, for many of these species, the Planteome is a unique annotation resource.

 You can view or download a brochure about Planteome Project here: http://planteome.org/documents

 The Planteome browser can also be accessed by visiting our mirror site at CyVerse: http://draco.cyverse.org/amigo